GetJobber/atlantis/packages/site/README.md

 1. types -> Shared types within the system.
 If you start to import types from another file, hoist the type to the types directory.
 Good way to prevent circular dependencies.

+## STODO: Make this better.
+Include more examples of running.
+Talk about the live editor, mention more features.
+Talk about how we generate props, talk about routing.